The world's most comprehensive musculoskeletal biobank.

 Scoping & agreement

-Our team works with you and Pitt's Office of Industry Engagement to scope the collaboration and execute the appropriate agreement.
-Typical turnaround: 2–4 weeks.
+Our team works with you, Pitt’s Office of Sponsored Programs, and the Office of Industry Partnerships to scope the collaboration and execute the appropriate agreement.
+Typical turnaround: 4–6 weeks.

 3